brentershoff/Propofol-Aging-Exposure/README.md

 - exports supplementary sensitivity-analysis figures and age-stratified tables
 - combines individual sensitivity-analysis tables into a master supplementary table

-## Repository structure

-This repository is organized to mirror the major stages of the analysis:

-1. dataset extraction and assembly from the perioperative SQL warehouse
-2. pharmacokinetic simulation of propofol effect-site concentration trajectories
-3. primary Eleveld-based regression and figure generation
-4. sensitivity analyses using alternate PK models and alternate cohort specifications
-5. generation of manuscript figures and tables

 ## Main output files